shreshkhatri/hoque-website-feb-08/README.md

-# 🎓 Hoque - UK University Consultancy Website
+# 🎓 Hoque - The Official UK University representative

 A modern, fully-responsive educational consultancy website built with Next.js 16, Supabase, and Tailwind CSS.
 The platform helps international students discover and apply to top UK universities.